...Southall Defence Fund benefit. Support Aswad, The Members. The other support act was Bongo Danny and the Enchanters.

 They're a sort of blank screen on which the entire history of rock'n'roll achieves a comprehensive focus; corny, splendid, and, er, rebellious.
 They've got all the cliches and all the soul; all the poses and all the grunts.

-When MIcK Jones keeps his face and body straight and slashes his right hand across his guitar- that is rock'n'rolI.
+When MIck Jones keeps his face and body straight and slashes his right hand across his guitar- that is rock'n'rolI.
 And it's not silly.
 It's great!

 Before Clash, sharing the- bill and the spontaneous pained outcry against the Southall debacle and completing a moving union three acts entertained with that mixture of toughness, tenderness and triviality that makes you glow inside.